APIexec/devops/README.md

-    Because it's simple: Everyone can read, modify or extend it It runs on every Windows system without any prerequisites It is closest to a real attacker working on the command line
+    Because it's simple: Everyone can read, modify or extend it It runs on every Windows system without any prerequisites It is closest to a real DevOps working on the command line

 #### Layers